NHS Education for Scotland Logo

 Recording your Learning and Personal Learning Log (PLL)

-All trainees should record their attendance at formal foundation delivered education programme, provided to support the curriculum (core learning), and also record any non-core learning you attended either in the LEP or other venues or online.
+All foundation doctors should record their attendance at formal foundation delivered education programme, provided to support the curriculum (core learning), and any non-core learning you attend either in your Local Education Providers, other venues, or online.

 The Foundation Programme Curriculum can be found on the UKFPO website

-The portfolio will allow up to 10 pieces of evidence per FPC and each piece of evidence can be linked up to 3 times.
+The Turas Training Portfolio will allow up to 10 pieces of evidence per FPC and each piece of evidence can be linked up to 3 times.

-In the portfolio each FPC can be opened to show suggested behaviours to help you with evidence linking.
+In the Turas Training Portfolio each FPC can be opened to show suggested behaviours to help you with evidence linking.

-You are expected to provide a range of SLEs covering physical health, mental health and social health.
+Foundation doctors are expected to provide a range of Supervised Learning Events (SLEs) covering physical health, mental health and social health.

-You must provide specific evidence for FPC2: Clinical Prioritisation: recognise and, where appropriate, initiate urgent treatment of deterioration in physical and mental health
+• FPC2: Clinical Prioritisation: recognise and, where appropriate, initiate urgent treatment of deterioration in physical and mental health.

-There are 3 Higher Level Outcomes (HLOs) - these are demonstrated by behaviours in the training programme and workplace in line with the 13 Foundation Professional Capabilities (FPCs).
+There are 3 Higher Level Outcomes (HLOs), and these are demonstrated by behaviours in the training programme and workplace in line with the 13 Foundation Professional Capabilities (FPCs).
 Further information can be found on the UKFPO Website under Curriculum Resource.

 Summary Narrative